Before or After Tax

 What is a Cafeteria Plan?

 A cafeteria plan is a tax-savings benefits program designed to take advantage of Section 125 of the Internal Revenue Code.
 It allows you to pay certain qualified expenses on a pre-tax basis, reducing your taxable income.
-This includes CU's Premium-Only Plan and two Flexible Spending Accounts.
+This includes CU's Premium-Only Plan (medical, dental and vision premiums) and two Flexible Spending Accounts.

 Last updated: 6/18/2021